datacarpentry/shell-economics/_episodes/06-organization.md

 teaching: 15
 exercises: 15
 questions:
-- "How can I organize my file system for a new bioinformatics project?"
+- "How can I organize my file system for a new empirical project?"
 - "How can I document my work?"
 objectives:
-- "Create a file system for a bioinformatics project."
+- "Create a file system for an empirical project."
 - "Explain what types of files should go in your `docs`, `data`, and `results` directories."
 - "Use the `history` command and a text editor like `nano` to document your work on your project."
 keypoints: